It’s now the second day of looking into a suspicious fire that broke out early Friday morning in Aldershot.

 “So I asked him what for, and he said there’s a fire in your backyard, look, and he pointed.
 I looked out my back window and sure enough, the flames were higher than this house here.
 They were 40 feet in the air,” said Galbraith.

-CHCH News reached out to detectives with Halton police regarding this case; they informed us they’re waiting for the Office of the Fire Marshal to complete its final report before proceeding further.
+CHCH News reached out to Halton police detectives handling this case; they stated they’re waiting for final reports from the Office of Fire Marshal before proceeding further.

 : Woman seriously injured, Georgetown, Ont. teen arrested in shooting